University of Nevada, Las Vegas

 The Geoscience Department houses several laboratory facilities for the preparation of samples for geological analysis.
-For sample crushing, facilities include Bico Chipmunk and Badger rock crushers, a Marcy 10 inch reduction gy-roll cone crusher, a Bico rotary disk mill, and a Ro-Tap for size sieving crushed samples.
-For preparation of oriented slabs and thin sections, two large water saws with 18 and 24 inch diamond blades, two large oil saws with 24 inch diamond blades, a trim saw, and Hillquist thin section machine and section grinder are available.
+For sample crushing, facilities include Bico Chipmunk and Badger rock crushers, a Bico rotary disk mill, and a Ro-Tap for size sieving crushed samples.
+For preparation of oriented slabs and thin sections, a water saws with 18 an diamond blade, a large oil saws with 24 inch diamond blade, a trim saw, and Hillquist thin section machine and section grinder are available.

 Contact: Pamela Burnley